jeremyjjbrown/kubernetes-brownbag/README.md

 ----------------

 get      - a list of basic info on specified objects.
-describe - a list of basic info on specified objects.
+describe - a list of details on specified objects.
 create   - procedurally create the specified objects.
 apply    - idempotently create the specified objects.
 delete   - procedurally delete the specified objects.